kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/token-mint.md

 ## Fungible & Non-Fungible tokens

 Fungible assets are interchangeable, which means one unit is equivalent to any other unit to claim the underlying item.
 The Asset Hub represents fungible assets in the Assets pallet.
-This pallet presents a similar interface for those familiar with the ERC20 standard.
+This pallet presents a similar interface for those familiar with the **ERC20** standard.
 However, the logic is encoded directly in the chain's runtime.
 As such, operations are not gas-metered but benchmarked upon every release, leading to efficient execution and stable transaction fees.

-Unlike fungible assets, the particular instance of a [non-fungible asset (NFT)](https://wiki.polkadot.network/docs/learn-nft) has a separate meaning from another instance of the same class.
+Unlike fungible assets, the particular instance of a [NFT](https://wiki.polkadot.network/docs/learn-nft) has a separate meaning from another instance of the same class.
 The Asset Hub represents NFTs in the [Uniques and NFTs pallets](https://wiki.polkadot.network/docs/learn-nft-pallets).

 Similar to the Assets pallet, this functionality is encoded into the chain.
 Operations are benchmarked before each release instead of any runtime metering, ensuring efficient execution and stable transaction fees.

-## Why would i need my own token?
+## Why would I need my own token?

 That’s a nice question you got.
 Well, imagine you're an individual with some groundbreaking idea.
 You're an artist, a game developer, an entrepreneur, or simply someone bursting with creativity, searching the way to monetize their work.
 Lucky for you, AssetHub allows you to turn your creations into digital assets.
 Your art can now be owned, traded, and appreciated in the Polkadot ecosystem, opening up new avenues for recognition and revenue in an upcoming web3 future:

 - **You're a game developer**.
 AssetHub becomes your virtual playground.
-You can create **utility** tokens that serve as in-game currency, unlocking special features, items, or levels.
+You can create utility tokens that serve as in-game currency, unlocking special features, items, or levels.
 - **You’re a dApp developer**.
 You can create tokens that power your platforms.
 Whether it's a decentralized marketplace, a voting system, or a social media network, tokens can be designed to facilitate interactions, incentivize participation, and ensure smooth operations.
 - **You’re entrepreneur or a startup owner**.
 You can tokenize assets traditionally considered illiquid, such as real estate or artworks.
-This allows fractional ownership and makes these assets more accessible to a broader range of investors. **Security** tokens can also represent ownership in ventures, providing a new way to invest.
+This allows fractional ownership and makes these assets more accessible to a broader range of investors.
+Security tokens can also represent ownership in ventures, providing a new way to invest.
 - **You’re leader of a community project**.
 Tokens can serve you a powerful tool for building and nurturing communities.
 By creating tokens, you can reward contributors, incentivize active participation, and foster a sense of ownership.
 Members can earn tokens for their contributions, which can then be used within the ecosystem or exchanged for other assets.

 Asset creation on Polkadot isn't limited to predefined categories.
 You have the freedom to craft tokens that cater to specific niches and user needs.
 Whether it's personalized membership tokens, event tickets, or loyalty points, the possibilities are really only limited by your creativity and needs.

 ## Requirements for creating a token in AssetHub

 AssetHub is available for Polkadot users on both the Polkadot and Kusama relay chains, as well as on the testnets Westend and Rococo.
-Anyone on the network can create assets on the Asset Hub as long as they can reserve the required deposit of 10 DOT and around 0.201 DOT for the metadata.
+Anyone on the network can create assets on the AssetHub as long as they can reserve the required deposit of 10 DOT and around 0.201 DOT for the metadata.
 When you deploy a new token on the network, it can either be sufficient or non-sufficient.
 What does it mean?

-To possess a non-sufficient asset within your account, the account must exist on the blockchain and hold a balance in the native asset that is at least equal to the **[Existential Deposit (ED)](https://support.polkadot.network/support/solutions/articles/65000168651)**.
+It means that to possess a non-sufficient asset within your account, the account must exist on the blockchain and hold a balance in the native asset that is at least equal to the **[Existential Deposit (ED)](https://support.polkadot.network/support/solutions/articles/65000168651)**.
 For example, on Polkadot AssetHub, this would require a balance of 0.1 DOT, while on Kusama AssetHub, it would be 0.000003333 KSM.
 Notably, these existential deposits are 10 times smaller compared to those on the Relay Chains.

 On the other hand, a sufficient asset, such as Tether (USDT), does not require the receiver account to hold an existential deposit in the native token (DOT or KSM) to receive the asset.